Penguins re-sign Letang; Avalanche acquire goalie Georgiev

 “It was more of a contract to fit both parties: give a chance to the Penguins to sign other players and also based on performance and what I did in the last few years,” Letang said.
 “I think it was a mix of both.
 There was not like a set number or a set of years.
 It was just to fit both parties and make sure we can still compete and win and not take a big chunk and not leaving anything left.”

-Before the draft began, the Blackhawks began their much-anticipated dismantling process by trading Alex DeBrincat to the Ottawa Senators for the seventh pick and more, and the Minnesota Wild re-signed goalie Marc-Andre Fleury to a $7 million, two-year contract.
+Minnesota won’t be that team after locking up Fleury on a $7 million, two-year deal.
+Staying with the Wild became the best option for the 37-year-old who was traded to them from Chicago before the deadline in March.

-The Blackhawks weren’t done dealing by trading third-year center Kirby Dach to Montreal during the draft to acquire two more picks.
-Chicago acquired the No. 13 and 66th selection for Dach, who had a career-best nine goals and 26 points in 82 games last season.
+The Blackhawks were one of the busiest teams on the first day of the draft, beginning their much-anticipated dismantling process by trading a pair of young forwards.
+They sent Alex DeBrincat to Ottawa and Kirby Dach to Montreal, getting back two top-15 picks.

-Montreal spurred the move by acquiring the No. 13 pick in trading defenseman Alexander Romanov and the 98th pick to the Islanders.
+Montreal, which took Slovak winger Juraj Slafkovsky with the No. 1 pick, spurred the move by acquiring No. 13 from trading defenseman Alexander Romanov and the 98th pick to the Islanders.
+General manager Kyle Davidson said the trade only materialized when the Canadiens got that pick, and that still didn’t make it easier to move on from DeBrincat or Dach.

-Later in the first round Thursday night, the Blackhawks acquired goaltender Petr Mrazek and the No. 25 from the Toronto Maple Leafs for the 38th.
-That was the price the Leafs had to pay to get rid of Mrazek’s contract and clear salary cap space.
+“It’s difficult to trade any young player, and especially young contributors like we did,” Davidson said.
+“It’s not easy.
+Going through a rebuild, it’s not fun.
+Doing things you have to do to get to where you want to go is not fun.
+There’s going to be tough days like this where you see familiar faces and faces that we in management and the fans know and love, but it’s necessary and it’s necessary to get to where we want to be.”

-The goalie domino effect started early in the day when Colorado gave up third- and fifth-round picks this year and a third-rounder next year for Georgiev.
-The move seems to spell the end of playoff starting goalie Darcy Kuemper’s time with the Avalanche.
+Where they want to be eventually is atop the NHL again like the Avalanche are now.
+They will attempt to defend their title with 26-year-old Georgiev as their starter and 31-year-old Pavel Francouz returning as the backup.

 The Penguins, who won it all back to back in 2016 and ’17, now turn their attention to trying to re-sign star center Evgeni Malkin, who’s set to be an unrestricted free agent next week.
 General manager Ron Hextall said Wednesday the team was closer to an agreement with Letang than Malkin.